mja65/Emu68-Imager/docs/amigautilities.md

 ## EmuControl

-Essential utility to control everything Emu68 related.
+An essential utility to control everything Emu68 related.
 You can adjust how JIT performs, setup Debug options and see some of the properties like temperature.

 ## VC4Tweak